Strongly connected orientations and integer lattices: Introduction

 Above, $\lin(F)$ refers to the linear hull of $F$.
 It can be readily checked that the GCD condition is necessary for $F\cap \{0,1\}^A$ to contain an integral basis for $\lin(F)$. \Cref{scr-theorem} is a consequence of a more general theorem about the lattice generated by the integer points in any face of $\scr(D)$ where the GCD condition is replaced by `$1-|\delta^-(U)|\neq 0$ for some $U\in \zF$'.
 This theorem is stated in \S\ref{subsec:scr-theorem-proof}.

 \Cref{scr-theorem} is best possible in two different ways.
 First, the result does not extend to faces $F$ involving both $\0\leq x\leq \1$ and \eqref{cut-ineq} inequalities.
 Secondly, for the face $F$ from \Cref{scr-theorem}, the integer points in $F$ do not necessarily form a \emph{Hilbert basis}, so the result cannot be strengthened in this direction either.
-We shall explain both of these points further in \S\ref{subsec:schrijver-example}.
+We shall explain both of these points further in \S\ref{subsec:schrijver-example}, where we also conjecture an extension of \Cref{scr-theorem} to faces of $\scr(D)$ where some capacity constraints are also fixed to equality.